AdamT-HJ/AdamT-HJ/README.md

 ### Hi there 👋
-I'm Adam Tung, a full-stack developer student currently studying with [Mission Ready HQ](https://www.missionreadyhq.com/)
+I'm Adam, a full-stack developer student currently studying with [Mission Ready HQ](https://www.missionreadyhq.com/)

 Over the last 6 months I've been honing my skills working on frontend, backend, and full-stack projects with a foundation in JavaScript, React, and Node.JS, and a theme of AI/LLM integration.